pchen2145/kubespray/README.md

 ## Part 2: Running Ansible Playbooks to Configure Cluster Nodes and Install Kubernetes
 1. A hosts file should have been generated at the path inventory/hosts.
 Copy this file into the inventory/mycluster/ directory.
 ```
-cp inventory/hosts inventory/mycluster/hosts.yaml
+cp inventory/hosts inventory/mycluster/hosts
 ```
 2. Modify the hostnames of the entries in the hosts file to match the AWS private DNS names of the cluster nodes.
-These values will be used by the playbooks to find the cluster nodes, as they are unreachable via private IP address.
+These values will be used by the playbooks to identify and find the cluster nodes.
 ```
-vi inventory/mycluster/hosts.yaml
+vi inventory/mycluster/hosts
 ```
 ![hosts-file](./images/hosts-file.jpg)